Liverpool Hope Logo Liverpool Hope Logo

 How many classes can I take?

-You can take a variety 15 and 30 credit courses up to a total of 60 credits, including the compulsory 15-credit course, British Life.
-For further information see the How to Create Your Study Plan page.
+You can take a variety 15 and 30 credit courses up to a total of 60 credits, including the compulsory 15-credit course, Contemporary Britain.
+For further information and course listings go to How to Create Your Study Plan

 When will I get my course choices confirmed/get my timetable?